Financial Aid Frequently Asked Questions

 I have developed a serious medical illness/ injury during the semester and cannot continue attending classes.
 What do I do?

 If you are a current student and are unable to continue your classes due to a serious illness or injury, you must contact the Admission's office and ask for an Application for Tuition Appeal.
-You can also print a copy from the Bucks website.
+You can also access the form on the admissions forms page.
 If your application is denied, you will be responsible for payment of any unpaid balance due for the current semester.